The Admirable Crichton: Revivals

-George C. Tyler revived it at the New Amsterdam Theatre in New York in 1931 starring Walter Hampden as Crichton, Hubert Bruce at the Earl of Loam and Fay Bainter as Lady Mary Lasenby.
+George C. Tyler revived the play at the New Amsterdam Theatre in New York in 1931 starring Walter Hampden as Crichton, Fay Bainter as Lady Mary and Herbert Druce as Lord Loam.
+A 1943 production at His Majesty's in London featured Barry K Barnes, Diana Churchill and James Harcourt.

-The play was staged by the Edinburgh Gateway Company in 1957.

-In 1985 the play was staged at the Royal Exchange, Manchester with Hugh Quarshie as Crichton, Janet McTeer as Lady Mary Lasenby, Amanda Donohoe as Lady Catherine Lasenby and Avril Elgar as Mrs. Perkins.

-The play was revived in London in 1988 with Edward Fox as Crichton, and the newly knighted Rex Harrison as Lord Loam.
-Harrison's mentor Gerald du Maurier played the nephew in the original production.
+A 1977 revival at the Greenwich Theatre featured Frank Barrie in the title role, with Gayle Hunnicutt as Lady Mary and Trevor Baxter as Lord Loam.
+In 1985 the play was staged at the Royal Exchange, Manchester with Hugh Quarshie as Crichton, Janet McTeer as Lady Mary and Michael Craig as Lord Loam, with Amanda Donohoe as Lady Catherine and Avril Elgar as Lady Brocklehurst.
+The play was revived in London in 1988 with Edward Fox as Crichton, Niamh Cusack as Lady Mary and Rex Harrison as Lord Loam.
+At the Chichester Festival in 1997 Ian McShane played Crichton, with Victoria Scarborough as Lady Mary and Michael Denison as Lord Loam.